Babies Need Their Daddies Too!

 Dads who are highly involved with their babies make a significant impact on the baby's social and emotional growth:

-- Their babies will interact equally well with both parents and more easily with strangers.
-One study showed that babies who were 12 to 14 months old and who had dads who played an active role in their baby’s lives were more sociable than babies whose fathers were distant and uninvolved.
+Their babies will interact equally well with both parents and more easily with strangers.
+One study showed that babies who were 12 to 14 months old and who had dads who played an active role in their baby's lives were more sociable than babies whose fathers were distant and not involved.

 Your baby already has a mom, so it’s important for dad to be “Dad” and be encouraged to bond in his own special way.
 A dad who bonds with his baby is a win-win situation for the whole family.
 CLICK HERE for easy and fun ways for Dad to bond with his baby.